Found in South America, Colombia formally is the Republic of Colombia. Fascinating, and with thousands of years of background.

 Twentieth century

-Among the major events of the 20th century in Colombian history were social and political upheaval brought forth by the Thousand Days War (1899–1902.).
-The political struggle between conservatives and liberals drove Colombia into a period of bloodshed commonly referred to as "La Violencia" (1948–1958).
+Notable events in Colombia over the 20th century included the Thousand Days War, which brought about political and societal transformation.
+Political struggle between conservatives and liberals drove Colombia into a period of bloodshed frequently referred to as "La Violencia."

 In the twenty-first century